 So, what happens if your car is stolen, and with it, the thousands of dollars of after-market equipment that has been installed?
 Hopefully, you had endorsements on your policy to cover the costs.
 Call an AIS Insurance Specialist to learn more and pay less: (888) 772-4247.

 Will Your Modifications Be Covered?

-You should never assume that any modifications, especially after-market ones, are going to be automatically covered under your auto insurance policy.
+You should never assume that any modifications, especially after-market ones, are going to be automatically covered under your Auto Insurance policy.
 Most policies are written to cover the car as it was originally built by the manufacturer.
 So, how can you make sure your alterations are covered in the worst-case scenario?

 First and foremost, call your insurer, preferably before you make any modifications to your vehicle.
 For example, some engine modifications and other additions designed to increase speed and performance may substantially raise your premiums or even result in a cancellation or non-renewal due to the fact that they make your car more dangerous to drive.
 Ask any insurance agent, and they’ll tell you that speed kills.
 Insurance is about protecting you against risk, and making your car more dangerous means you’re exposing yourself, and your insurer, to much greater risk.